 Anti-virus software subscriptions can keep a lot of harmful viruses and threats at bay.
 Regular updates and automated, scheduled scans can keep systems in check and protected at all times.

 Users should be careful when opening any file attachments from unknown senders.
-It is best to not open emails from unknown sources to avoid phishing and spear phishing.
-These emails could also pose to be legitimate emails.
+It is best not to open emails from unknown sources to avoid phishing and spear phishing.
+These emails could also pose as legitimate emails.
 So, it is always important to be absolutely sure.

 Takeaways

-Cyber Threats can be scary for all enterprises and consumers because these threats do exist and have the potential to cause great harm.
-These Cyber threats are only getting increasingly potent and recurrent with time.
-So, it is everybody’s cautiousness and awareness of such threats that can help defend and protect against them.
+Cyber threats can be scary for all enterprises and consumers because they exist and have the potential to cause great harm.
+These cyber threats are only becoming increasingly potent and recurrent over time.
+Taking a cyber security analyst course can significantly enhance everybody’s cautiousness and awareness of such threats, helping to defend and protect against them.